 While comparing Windows 7 vs Windows 10, the latter one is the best Windows version so far.
 Its full of new handy features, sleek under the hood improvements.

 Even before Windows 10 release in 2015, Windows users are asking many question on different forums.

-These question usually revolves around should i upgrade to windows 10? is windows 10 good? should i get windows 10? is windows 10 worth it? should i update to windows 10? should i upgrade to windows 10 from windows 7? is windows 10 better than windows 7?
+These question usually revolves around should i upgrade to win 10? is windows 10 good? should i get windows 10? is windows 10 worth it? should i update to windows 10? should i upgrade to windows 10 from windows 7? is windows 10 better than windows 7?

 Although Windows 10 system requirements are not very high but it still causes many problem.
 This post mainly revolves around these problem/issues which are faced after Windows 10 upgrade.

-7 Reasons Not To Upgrade To Windows 10
+Don’t Upgrade To Windows 10

 As already explained that a free Windows 10 upgrade looks very tempting to most users.
 But Windows 10 might not be the operating system for you.
-Here are 7 reasons you shouldn’t upgrade to Windows 10.
+Here are 7 reasons you shouldn’t upgrade to Win 10.

 No Windows Media Center or DVD Support

 Before we start explain major shortcomings of Windows 10, lets take a look at what you are going to loose after Windows 10 update.